What is Pupil Premium?

 Pupil Premium at Wilbury

-Currently the school receives £1,320 per child for Pupil Premium (£1,900 for Looked After children) and for the academic year 2015/16 we received £555,675 in total.
-This was significantly lower than originally expected due to a reduction in the number of families entitled to Pupil Premium.
-For 2016/17 academic year we are expecting to receive £433,380 based on 327 children’s entitlement.
-In addition, we receive some Early Years Pupil Premium for children below statutory school age (Nursery).
+Currently the school receives £1,320 per child for Pupil Premium (£1,900 for Looked After children) and for the academic year 2017/18 we received £414,460.
+This figure is reducing year on year as the rules governing entitlement to benefits change and less families qualify for Pupil Premium.
+For 2018/19 we are expecting to receive £376,342 based on 282 children’s entitlement.
+In addition we receive some Early Years Pupil Premium for children below statutory school age (Nursery).

-The accounting of how this additional money has been spent is divided into three areas:
+The accounting of how this additional money has been spent is divided into two areas:

 Monitoring Pupil Premium

 We maintain records for each ‘Ever 6’ child to ensure that provision is made for them through Pupil Premium.
-This may be through receiving an intervention to diminish the difference in their attainment compared to others or it may also be ensuring enrichment activities are directed towards this group of children or providing support for costs of specific requirements.
+This may be through receiving an intervention to close a gap in their learning, receiving special provision to break down emotional barriers to learning or to improve attitude to learning.
+It may also be ensuring enrichment activities are directed towards this group of children or providing support for costs of specific requirements.
 By monitoring each child we can try to ensure that no one ‘falls through the net’.

 The Impact of Pupil Premium